-This short-lived perennial belongs to the carrot family and has the look of a meadow wildflower, much like Queen Anne's Lace, also a wild carrot.
-It has well-formed branches with sturdy stems and serrated green leaves and bears a bright yellow flower attractive to birds and butterflies from May to June.
-The starburst shape of the flower heads makes an attractive feature in the dry autumn landscape.
+The golden Alexander (Zizia aurea) is an early-blooming native wildflower found across eastern North America.
+This short-lived perennial belongs to the carrot family and has the look of a meadow wildflower, much like Queen Anne's lace, which is also a wild carrot.
+It has well-formed branches with sturdy stems and serrated green leaves and bears a bright yellow flat-topped flower umbel attractive to birds and butterflies from during its May to June bloom time.
+The showy starburst shape of the tiny flowers makes an attractive feature in the landscape.

+If planting seeds, do so in spring, fall, or even early winter to enjoy the plant's carefree rapid growth and height of 1 to 2 feet.
 In late summer it forms oblong-shaped green fruit capsules which gradually turn purple as autumn approaches, as do the stems and leaves.

 |Botanical Name||Zizia aurea|

-|Soil pH||Neutral to slightly acidic|
+|Soil pH||Neutral, acidic|

 Golden Alexander Care